Searching for news on Google is about to change in a big way. Instead of displaying top news stories in search in a single…

 At the time, the startup said it had more than 1000 carriers registered on its platform (see this story).

-So far, Trella is the only African startup that has announced that it has joined YC’s S19 batch.
+So far, Trella and Breadfast are the only African startups that have announced that they joined YC’s S19 batch.
 It is possible that there could be more.

 Read more: Egyptian trucking marketplace Trella raises $600k in pre-seed round